Conic Sections - Pre-Calculus

 .

-Recall the standard form of the equation of an ellipse:
+First, put the given equation in the standard form of the equation of a hyperbola.

 terms together.